andrehofman/harvester-bootstrapserver/README.md

 Imagine the following:

 - There are 2 locations, that have both an isolated Harvester Cluster setup.
 Let's call the `location_X` & `location_Y`.
+- Both locations will have 3 Harvester Nodes.
 - Both locations have their own specific configuration for about IP addresses, and maybe even network interfaces due to differences of hardware.

 The configuration file consists of 2 main parts - `config` & `maclist`.
 Both are a list of objects, confguration objects, and a list of macaddresses that is used to provide each machine its specific ipxe-script and configuration.